 The country's capital, Quito, sits at an elevation of 2850 meter (9351 feet) in the Andean foothills.
-It has been described as the best preserve historic center in South America.
-Its Spanish style colonial city center is still largely intact, and you could see 16th and 17th-century palaces, and churches around the town.
+It has been described as the best-preserved historic center in South America.
+Its Spanish-style colonial city center is still largely intact, and you could see 16th and 17th-century palaces, and churches around the town.
 It is a culturally rich country whose roots and traditions can be seen and experienced.

 Across the coastal areas of Ecuador, lies breathtaking views, sunny sandy beaches, and abundant fauna.

 Ecuador's location on the equator makes it one of the best spots for snowbirds to get away from the cold winter at home, to warmer weather.
 There are so many memorable and interesting places to visit, things to see and do in Ecuador.
 From majestic churches, heritage cities, biodiverse wildlife, splendid beaches, Ecuador surely offers countless options for an adventurous experience.
 The locals are friendly and welcoming people.
 Snowbirds will enjoy a culturally immersive time in this amazing country.